leok7v/leok7v.github.io/page90.md

     foo(&something.cb);
 ...
 ~~~
-yes, comparing to JavaScript closures on Objective C/Swift blocks it looks verbose and clumsy.
+yes, compared to JavaScript closures or Objective-C/Swift blocks it looks verbose and clumsy.
 This is why aforementioned languages exist.
 It would be nice (and wishful thinking) if C21 ANSI
 committee would adopt blocks.

 Single File Library
 ---
-Is a great concept for simplified distribution of straight forward pieces of C code.
+Is a great concept for simplified distribution of straightforward pieces of C code.
-(If you are not familiar with it - "google" it - it worth every minute of your time)
+(If you are not familiar with it - "google" it - it is worth every minute of your time)
-It is absolute must if you can and you going to distribute your creation.
+It is an absolute must if you can and you are going to distribute your creation.
 For the internal codebases do not abuse it - it makes code harder to read and use.

-To see this set of rules in action: <a href="https://tinyurl.com/hashtable-c" target="_blank">https://tinyurl.com/hashtable-c<a>
+To see this set of rules in action: <a href="https://tinyurl.com/hashtable-c" target="_blank">https://tinyurl.com/hashtable-c</a>